pkulchenko/ZeroBraneStudio/doc-faq.md

 To make the debugger to check more frequently, you can update `checkcount` field (`require('mobdebug').checkcount = 1`) before or after debugging is started.
 - If breakpoints are still not working, you may want to enable verbose debugging (`debugger.verbose=true`) as this will provide additional information about paths reported by the interpreter and used by the IDE.

+## Why stepping into coroutines doesn't work?

+See [this section](doc-lua-debugging#coroutine-debugging) in the documentation for details on how to enable it.

 ## Is it possible to debug dynamic fragments loaded with `loadstring()`?

 Yes; starting from v0.38 if you step into `loadstring()` call, the IDE will open a new window (when [editor.autoactivate](https://github.com/pkulchenko/ZeroBraneStudio/blob/master/cfg/user-sample.lua#L71) is enabled) with the code you can then step through.